-- 1 1/2 cups lentils (plain brown lentils are best in this recipe)
+- 1 1/2 cups lentils (plain brown lentils are best)

 - 2 cups pre-cooked rice

-- In a large soup or stock pot, simmer the lentils in water or vegetable broth until cooked, about 30 minutes.
-Don't skimp on the cooking time for these lentils because you want them to be very soft so that they will mash up easily.
-Lentils normally take a little less than thirty minutes to cook, but, normally, you don't want them to mash up!
+- Fill a large soup or stock pot with water or vegetable broth and add the lentils.
+Bring to a boil, reduce the heat, and simmer until cooked, about 30 minutes.
+Don't skimp on the cooking time for these lentils because you want them to be very soft so they will mash up easily.

-- Drain thoroughly then mash the lentils until they are a little more than half mashed.
+- Drain thoroughly then mash the lentils while they are still hot and until they are a little more than half mashed.
+Set aside.

-- Sautee the onions and garlic in olive oil or another cooking oil (canola, sunflower or vegetable oil) for 3 to 5 minutes, or until soft.
+- In a skillet, sauté the onions and garlic in olive oil for 3 to 5 minutes, or until soft.

-- Combine the onions, garlic and olive oil with the mashed lentils and add the rice, salt, ketchup or barbecue sauce, sage, and Italian seasoning.
+- In a large bowl, combine the onions, garlic, and olive oil with the mashed lentils and add the rice, salt, ketchup or barbecue sauce, sage, and Italian seasoning.
+Mix well.

-- Gently press the entire lentil, onion and garlic mixture into a lightly greased loaf pan.
-Drizzle a bit of extra ketchup on top if desired.
+- Gently press the entire lentil mixture into a greased loaf pan.
+Drizzle a bit of extra ketchup on top.

-- Bake your lentil loaf for one hour.
-Allow to cool slightly before serving, as this will help the lentil loaf to firm up.
+- Bake the lentil loaf for 1 hour, basting with additional ketchup every 15 minutes or so.
+Allow it to cool slightly before slicing and serving, as this will help the lentil loaf firm up.